 830-257-2212 Ext 3615

-Colonel Woods is a 25 year Active Duty Veteran of the United States Air Force.
+Colonel Woods is a 25 year active duty veteran of the United States Air Force.
 He is a Senior Navigator with over 1,800 flying hours in the C-141B Starlifter, the T-43A, and T-1A Jayhawk aircraft.
 He flew as an Evaluator, Radar, and Instructor Navigator in the C-141B, T-43A, and was an Instructor Combat Systems Officer in the T-1A.
 Col Woods served at the Pentagon, Washington D.C. on the Joint Staff in the National Military Command Center, Operations Team Four.
-Prior to coming to Tivy High School in November 2017, Col Woods was the National Director of Headquarters Air Force Junior ROTC.
+Prior to coming to Tivy High School in November 2017, Col Woods was the National Director of Headquarters Air Force Junior ROTC from 2014-2017.
 Col Woods is passionate about youth development, character development, and leadership education for our nation's youth.
-He is intentional and deliberate about transfering timeless principles from one generation of leaders to the next.
-Col Woods resides in New Braunfels, Texas with his bride Kelly of more than 26 years and his children.
+He is intentional and deliberate about transferring timeless principles from one generation of leaders to the next.
+Col Woods resides in Kerrville, Texas with his bride Kelly of more than 28 years and his children.

 JFROTC is under the leadership of Chief Master Sgt. (ret) Michael Galifaro.